johnwcowan/r7rs-spec/spec/r7rs.md

 -   `(rename import set  (identifier_1 identifier_2) \ldots\,)`

-In the first form, all of the identifiers in the named library's export clauses are imported with the same names (or the exported names if exported with `rename`).
+In the first form, all of the identifiers in the named library’s export clauses are imported with the same names (or the exported names if exported with `rename`).
 The additional import set forms modify this set as follows: